 "I had an orgy once with Angelina Jolie, Beyoncé, and Marilyn Monroe," John confessed.
 "Brad Pitt was there too, but just to videotape."

 I had approached the middle-aged teacher randomly in New Orleans for a project I do where I collect dreams from around the world.
-John wasn't like most of my subjects: From a young age, he has regularly been able to "wake up" inside his dreams, controlling their content with an almost godlike omnipotence.
-Some of his favorite activities, besides sex, include flying, fighting terrorists, and talking with his father, who died several years ago.
-His waking life in the classroom, he admitted, "just can't compete."
+John wasn't like most of my subjects: from a young age, he has regularly been able to "wake up" inside his dreams, controlling their content with an almost godlike omnipotence.
+Some of his favourite activities, besides sex, include flying, fighting terrorists and talking with his father, who died several years ago.
+His waking life in the classroom, he admitted, "just can't compete".

 Determined to see for myself, I bought the book A Field Guide to Lucid Dreaming—a compendium of lucidity techniques.
 Within a week, I had the first real lucid dream of my life.
 It lasted for less than a minute, but it was intoxicating.
 I had a taste of what felt like an almost Buddhist enlightenment, a total transcendence of reality.